Visit Nice, Provence

 Although a wide range of international cuisine is available, be sure to try some of the local delicacies.
 One of the most well known local food specialities is salade nicoise - boiled potatoes, green beans, boiled eggs, tuna and anchovies are the principal ingredients.

 Another dish, less well known outside the region, is the local crepes, made from chickpea flour and called 'socca'.
 These are common as a breakfast time food.
-Other specialities include ratatouille, stuffed peppers and the delicious soupe au pistou (pistou being similar to Italian pesto).
+Other specialities include ratatouille, stuffed peppers and the soupe au pistou (pistou being similar to Italian pesto).
 The influence of near neighbour Italy doesn't go unnoticed, and there are lots of restaurants in Nice serving Italian staples such as pasta and pizzas.

-Nice played an important role in this movement and as a consequence there are numerous museums in Nice to cover all possible interests, and the city is is especially well known for its art museums.
+There are numerous museums in Nice to cover all possible interests, and the city is is especially well known for its art museums.
 Some of the popular art museums in Nice include:

 The Matisse Museum: Matisse lived much of his life in the Cimiez region of Nice, and the city was bequeathed a significant number of his works, including some very well known examples.
 These paintings form the basis of the very important collection held at the Matisse museum, which includes examples of many styles of Matisse' artwork and covering a large period of his working life.